PixelStoriesEngine/pixel-stories-docs/src/content/blog/better-dialog-screen-customization.md

 ---
 title: Better Dialog Screen Customization
 date: 2025-01-14
-excerpt: New dialog screens offer a straight forward layout with customization options and sensible defaults for new users.
+excerpt: New dialog screens offer a straight forward customization and out of the box defaults for new users.
 author: Truman
 cover:
   image: /src/assets/images/better-dialog-screen-customization.png